kissmetrics/km-support/_posts/2013-09-11-move-business-faster.md

 title: Step 0 - How to Use Analytics to Move Your Business Faster
 categories: learn
 portal: university
 summary: How does analytics fit into improving my business?
-See the KISSmetrics Demo Account for ideas!
+See the Kissmetrics Demo Account for ideas!
 ---
 * Table of Contents
 {:toc}